 Online Courses

 Online courses are a flexible way to learn new skills.
 Platforms like Coursera and LinkedIn Learning offer structured lessons.
-Many courses even provide certificates when you finish, which you can add to your resume.
+Many courses like language courses, Machine Learning, AI automation, Digital marketing etc., even provide certificates when you finish, which you can add to your resume.

 Industry Certifications